← Back to projects

 RAG systems are easy to build and hard to trust.
 You can assemble a retriever, a vector store, and a chat model in an afternoon — but without a principled way to measure retrieval quality, faithfulness, and answer relevancy, every configuration change is a guess.
 This project is the measurement layer: a fully local RAG pipeline with a rigorous evaluation suite built on DeepEval, designed around iterative A/B comparison against a fixed benchmark.

-The system runs entirely on local hardware (RTX 3090) via LM Studio, with GPT-4o-mini as the judge model for reliable metric scoring.
+The system runs entirely on local hardware (RTX 3090) via LM Studio, with GPT-4o-mini as the initial judge model for metric scoring.
 It targets a realistic mixed corpus — markdown documentation, shell scripts, and config files from a personal codebase — and tracks pipeline performance across four independent metrics as retrieval and generation strategies are swapped in and out.

 System Architecture